t-d-k/LibreCrypt/docs/command_line_decryption_utilities.md

 </A>
 Each of the command line decryption utilities is designed to operate in the following manner:

-  1. Open the (input) encrypted volume file.(The filename used is **hard coded** to "inFile.dat"; obviously this may be changed as required.)
+  1. Open the (input) encrypted container file.(The filename used is **hard coded** to "inFile.dat"; obviously this may be changed as required.)
-  2. Open/Create the (output) plaintext volume file.(The filename used is **hard coded** to "outFile.dat"; obviously this may be changed as required.)
+  2. Open/Create the (output) plaintext container file.(The filename used is **hard coded** to "outFile.dat"; obviously this may be changed as required.)
   3. Generate an IV, if required.
-(The method of generating the IV may vary, depending on how the volume was encrypted)
+(The method of generating the IV may vary, depending on how the container was encrypted)
   4. Read in a sector's worth of data from the input (encrypted) file
   5. Decrypt the sector, block by block
    * The key used here is **hard coded** in the source, and must be the actual key that was used to encrypt the data (obviously!)